pink-junkjard/hyperfiddle/README.md

 # Overview

+This readme is focused on "Hyperfiddle" the composable application medium, and not the I/O infrastructure.

 Hyperfiddle is built in layers.
 Higher layers are optional and implemented in terms of lower.

 1. API as a function